danraskin/citizenkanineapp-demo/README.md

 <img src="public/Images/image4.png" alt="mobile home screen" width="200"/>

 Each dog must be identified as 'checked-in', 'no-show', or 'cancelled' individually.
 After checking in all dogs, click 'check-in all dogs.'
 This does not affect dog check-in in status, but it does change the icon color so that pack leaders can keep track of their pick-ups!

+#### ADMIN DASHBOARD

+Logging in as admin will take to the admin dashboard.

 ## Approach: